dell/azurestack-docs/content/en/docs/hci/SupportMatrix/2603/SBEReleaseNotes/_index.md

 ### Automated Download and Extraction

-SBE release starting with `4.1.2505.1501` and newer include the `Download Connector` that automates downloading and extracting the SBE.
+SBE releases starting with `4.1.2505.1501` and newer include the `Download Connector` that automates downloading and extracting the SBE.

+{{% alert title="Note" color="primary" %}}
 Manual download and SBE bundle extraction are unnecessary when an SBE with this capability is already installed or partially installed on the Azure Local instance.
+{{% /alert %}}

 ### Manual Download and Extract